The Saturday Evening Post: 20th century

-Reemergence

 In 1970, control of the debilitated Curtis Publishing Company was acquired from the estate of Cyrus Curtis by Indianapolis industrialist Beurt SerVaas.
 SerVaas relaunched the Post the following year on a quarterly basis as a kind of nostalgia magazine.

-In early 1982, ownership of the Post was transferred to the Benjamin Franklin Literary and Medical Society, founded in 1976 by the Posts then-editor, Dr. Corena "Cory" SerVaas (wife of Beurt SerVaas).
+In early 1982, ownership of the Post was transferred to the Benjamin Franklin Literary and Medical Society, founded in 1976 by the Post's then-editor, Corena "Cory" SerVaas (wife of Beurt SerVaas).
 The magazine's core focus was now health and medicine; indeed, the magazine's website originally noted that the "credibility of The Saturday Evening Post has made it a valuable asset for reaching medical consumers and for helping medical researchers obtain family histories.
 In the magazine, national health surveys are taken to further current research on topics such as cancer, diabetes, high blood pressure, heart disease, ulcerative colitis, spina bifida, and bipolar disorder."
-Ownership of the magazine was later transferred to the Saturday Evening Post Society; Dr. SerVaas headed both organizations.
+Ownership of the magazine was later transferred to the Saturday Evening Post Society; SerVaas headed both organizations.
 The range of topics covered in the magazine's articles is now wide, suitable for a general readership.